Ironhunter95/Ironhunter95/README.md

 ## I'm a Developer, gamer and occasionally a YouTuber!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning web development 🌐
 - 👯 I’m looking to collaborate with other content creators
-- :electron: 2020 Goals: Learn more AI and ML
+- :electron: 2022 Goals: Improve my skills in web developemnt and start learning how to incorporate ML and AI into web
 - ⚡ Fun fact: I love to watch Anime and play sports